tiagodsilva/dcd/README.md

 ```
 python admg_discovery.py
 ```
 Example usage is documented within the `main` function of the script itself.
-Different ADMG classes can be learned by simply changing the `admg_class` argument to be one of `"bow-free"`, `"arid"`, or `"ancestral"`.
+Different ADMG classes can be learned by simply changing the `admg_class` argument to be one of `"bowfree"`, `"arid"`, or `"ancestral"`.

 ### Cite